cyneptic/letsgo-flight-provider/README.md

 # Flight Provider API

-This is the Flight Provider API that allows you to manage flights, aircrafts, cities, and days with a flight.
+The Flight Provider API allows you to manage flights, aircrafts, cities, and days with a flight.

 ## Table of Contents